Boosting the Local Invariance for Better Adversarial Transferability: Experiments

-\textbf{On the upper bound of translated pixels $k$.} The upper bound of translated pixels determines the neighborhood size for sampling, which significantly influences the attack effectiveness.
-To explore its impact, we conduct LI-Boost-MI using various $k$.
-As shown in Fig.~\ref{fig:sample_shift_k}, when $k=1$, it already significantly outperforms MI-FGSM, showing its superior ability to enhance adversarial transferability.
-As $k$ increases, the attack performance improves steadily, reaching its peak at approximately $k=6$, which underscores the importance of local invariance in adversarial robustness.
-However, when $k$ is further increased, the white-box attack performance declines, as generating effective perturbations becomes more challenging.
-To achieve an optimal trade-off between white-box performance and transferability, we set $k=6$ in our experiments.
+\textbf{On the upper bound of translated pixels $k$.} We conduct LI-Boost-MI using various $k$, \ie, upper bounds of translated pixels, to explore its impact on adversarial attack performance.
+Fig.~\ref{fig:ablation_b_k} shows that even with $k$ = 1, our method already outperforms MI-FGSM, highlighting its superior transferability.
+The attack performance reaches its peak at $k$ = 6, suggesting that local invariance significantly enhances adversarial robustness.
+However, performance diminishes with excessively large $k$, as it becomes increasingly difficult to craft effective perturbations within a broader search space.
+Consequently, we set $k$ = 6 to strike an optimal balance between white-box attack strength and black-box transferability.

-\subsection{Further discussion}
+\subsection{Further Discussion}

-In this work, we identify a positive correlation between the local invariance of adversarial perturbations on the surrogate model and their adversarial transferability across diverse models.
-It provides a new way to boost adversarial transferability by enhancing the local invariance using the surrogate model.
-Leveraging this insight, we propose a novel and generalizable boosting technique for transfer-based attacks, termed LI-Boost.
-Through the above experiments, we have validated that LI-Boost can significantly boost the adversarial transferability of various transfer-based attacks across different scenarios.
-To further substantiate our hypothesis that enhancing local invariance improves adversarial transferability, we quantify the local invariance of four transfer-based attacks w/wo LI-Boost, namely MI-FGSM, DIM, BPA and ILA.
+Through the above experiments, we have validated that LI-Boost can significantly boost the adversarial transferability of various transfer-based attacks across different models and defense mechanisms.
+To further substantiate our hypothesis that enhancing local invariance improves adversarial transferability, we quantify the local invariance of five transfer-based attacks w/wo LI-Boost, namely MI-FGSM, DIM, BPA, ILA, and FPR.

-As shown in Tab.~\ref{tab:localinvariance}, the results are consistent with that in Fig.~\ref{fig:local_invariance:local_invariance_and_transferability}, showing that higher local invariance correlates with improved adversarial transferability.
-Furthermore, the proposed method, LI-Boost, effectively increases the local invariance of generated adversarial perturbations, thereby concurrently improving adversarial transferability.
-It validates our motivation that LI-Boost can boost the local invariance to enhance the adversarial transferability.
-Moreover, it introduces a novel indicator of transferability on the surrogate model and paves a new way for enhancing adversarial transferability across various deep models.
+As summarized in Tab.~\ref{tab:localinvariance}, LI-Boost achieves simultaneous improvements in both local invariance and adversarial transferability across diverse attack methods.
+The consistent gains in attack performances align with the increased local invariance values, providing empirical evidence that strengthening the local invariance of adversarial perturbations is crucial for enhancing their transferability across different models.